Interactive Groupwise Comparison for Reinforcement Learning from Human Feedback: The Simulation Study

-} We built DMs by modeling two key steps in \changed{\textsc{Pairwise-DM}, \textsc{Groupwise-DM} and \textsc{Interactive-DM}}: 1) how users select pairs or groups for comparisons and 2) how they give their preferences.
-The variance score across the ensemble of reward predictors is used to determine the Active Learning suggestions.
+} We built DMs by modeling two key steps in \changed{\textsc{Pairwise-DM}, \textsc{Groupwise-DM}, and \textsc{Interactive-DM}}: (1) how users select pairs/groups for comparisons and (2) how they supply their preferences.
+The variance score across the ensemble of reward predictors informs the active-learning suggestions.

-\begin{itemize} \item \changed{\textsc{Pairwise-DM}}: The greatest variance in predictions between reward predictors is recommended for comparison. \item \changed{\textsc{Groupwise-DM}}: The group variance score (calculation \ref{eq:group_AL}) is used to choose the groups to compare.
-The maximum size of suggested groups is set to 8 behaviors to prevent an excessive number of behaviors in one group, which could make comparisons difficult for humans in a real setting. \item \textsc{Interactive-DM}: The comparisons between groups are found by comparing the real average return values of the groups -- something only perceptible to the human who can explore and find comparisons, not through the reward predictor models.
-The employed strategy was to give an even spread of comparisons from behaviors with low rewards to behaviors with high rewards. \end{itemize}
+\begin{itemize} \item \changed{\textsc{Pairwise-DM}}: The content with the most variance in predictions between reward predictors gets recommended for comparison. \item \changed{\textsc{Groupwise-DM}}: The group-variance score (see Sec. \ref{par:group_var_score}) dictates the groups for comparison.
+The suggested groups' maximum size is set to eight behaviours to keep any group from covering too many (an excessive number could make comparisons difficult for humans in real-world settings). \item \textsc{Interactive-DM}: Groups to be compared are found by comparing the real average return values of the groups -- something perceptible only to the human who can explore and find comparisons, not through the reward-predictor models.
+We employed a strategy aimed at an even spread from comparing behaviours with low rewards to comparing ones with high rewards. \end{itemize}

 \newlength{\studywidth}